karolis-KK/fitpal/README.md

-# Fitpal
+# Fitpal: Your Personal Outfit Maker & Closet Organizer
 ![fitpal](https://github.com/user-attachments/assets/72827f1c-c98e-41cd-a5b5-dec75e8ffd9b)

-FitPal: Your Personal Outfit Maker & Closet Organizer

 Add your fashion pieces, make outfits.
 Great for planning and keeping all of your outfits in one place